nevelaz2/Software-Design-Group-29/README.md

 Our frontend development utilizes a combination of HTML for structure, CSS for styling, and JavaScript for interactivity.
 We enhance responsiveness and user experience with Bootstrap and manage components efficiently using ReactJS.

 - Backend:
-For backend development, MySQL serves as our database management system, while Node.js runs our server-side logic.
-These technologies together ensure secure and efficient data management and server-side processing.
+For backend development, we use JavaScript, Node.js, and Express.js as our framework.
+MongoDB serves as our non-relational database, chosen for its flexibility, scalability, and seamless integration with JavaScript via Mongoose.
+Jest ensures code coverage, enhancing the reliability of our codebase.
+Together, these technologies enable secure, efficient, and scalable server-side processing for our project.

 By leveraging this technology stack, we aim to develop a robust and scalable software application that meets the project requirements and adheres to modern software design principles and high-level architecture.